MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-04-deploy-solution.md

 ## 5. Configure Azure Function Apps resources to use passwordless credentials

-Enable System Assigned Identity for the function app.
+Enable System Assigned Identity for the function app and give it the **Contributor** role for the resource group.

 ### [Azure portal](#tab/azure-portal)